 The distinction is architectural.
 BlueCart's value depends on supplier enrollment: the more of your distributors are in the marketplace, the smoother catalog-based ordering becomes.
-LineNow's value is channel-agnostic by design: the closed-loop AI reads the produce distributor's email, the bar supplier's WhatsApp message, and the broadline distributor's EDI acknowledgment with equal fluency — extracting price changes, ETAs, substitutions, and quantity adjustments and applying them to the purchase order without operator input.
+LineNow's value is channel-agnostic by design: the closed-loop AI can parse the produce distributor's email, the bar supplier's WhatsApp message, and the broadline distributor's EDI acknowledgment — extracting price changes, ETAs, substitutions, and quantity adjustments into reviewable purchase order updates.

 Both platforms help restaurants order from suppliers.
 The architectural divergence is what happens after the supplier replies.